 Volunteer Guidelines

-This is THE place to showcase your talents and passions, create, celebrate, and share love through being your authentic self (as long as you respect others).
+Where imagination knows no bounds, where self-expression is celebrated, and where community thrives.
+This is the place to showcase our talents and passions, create, celebrate, and share love through being our authentic selves (as long as you respect others).

-While volunteering, you become an essential part of making the event happen and play a vital role in its success!
+While volunteering, we become an essential part of making the event happen and play a vital role in its success!
 Volunteering provides an opportunity to meet and make friends with like-minded individuals from all walks of life while fostering new friendships and connections.
-But most of all, volunteering promotes your personal growth as you challenge yourself, learn new skills, and gain a sense of accomplishment through a memorable burn.
+But most of all, volunteering promotes our personal growth as we challenge ourselves, learn new skills, and gain a sense of accomplishment through a memorable burn.
+It is highly rewarding, and everyone’s help is really important.
+Do not miss a chance to enrich your experience.

 The 10 Principles of Burning Man: